A time-honored profession in a modern world

-Administered by the Piano Technicians Guild, a series of three knowledge and skill examinations challenges even the most experienced and well-trained technician.
+Administered by the Piano Technicians Guild, a series of three knowledge and skill examinations challenge even the most experienced and well- trained technician.
 No other organization has done more than the Piano Technicians Guild to upgrade and validate the profession of piano technician.
-Only Piano Technicians Guild members are eligible to become Registered Piano Technicians.

 Registered Piano Technicians are professionals who have committed themselves to the continual pursuit of excellence, both in technical service and ethical conduct.

-Through affiliation with other technicians, manufacturers, suppliers, and teaching associations, Piano Technicians Guild members continue to enhance their knowledge and skills.
+Through affiliation with other technicians, manufactures, suppliers, and teaching associations, Piano Technicians Guild members continue to enhance their knowledge and skills.

 About the Piano Technicians Guild